WelandSolutions/CSFlow-SDK-Examples/README.md

-# CSFlow-SDK-Examples
+# Compact Store Flow SDK API integration examples.

-Examples of how to use the Compact Store Flow .Net SDK
+This repository contains examples of how to use the .Net SDK to perform an API integration with the Compact Store Flow system.

+The SDK documentation can be found at https://welandsolutions.github.io/CSFlow/html/index.html